kadena-io/pact/docs/en/pact-functions.md

 *name*&nbsp;`string` *keyset*&nbsp;`string` *&rarr;*&nbsp;`string`

+*name*&nbsp;`string` *&rarr;*&nbsp;`string`

-Define keyset as NAME with KEYSET.
+Define keyset as NAME with KEYSET, or if unspecified, read NAME from message payload as keyset, similarly to 'read-keyset'.
 If keyset NAME already exists, keyset will be enforced before updating to new value.
 ```lisp
 (define-keyset 'admin-keyset (read-keyset "keyset"))
 ```